 NordVPN’s specific focus on streaming is evident through its Smart Play technology, a secure proxy service that the provider uses to bypass the geo-restrictions of streaming websites.
 The feature is enabled in all NordVPN apps by default, automatically rerouting the user’s requests through an appropriate remote server.
 Users can access 400+ streaming services, including Netflix.

 During our performance testing, we witnessed above-average speeds and laudable consistency, although latency increased on long distance connections.
-There are more than a thousand servers at your disposal in over 60 countries throughout the world.
+There are close to 3,000 servers at your disposal throughout the world.

 This Panama-based provider does well on the security front.
 There is a Double VPN feature that encrypts data twice, sending it through two separate servers, along with a kill switch, 256-bit encryption and support for all major security protocols.
 You also get additional options like a dedicated IP address and Onion over VPN.
 NordVPN also benefits from a ‘no logs’ policy, although bear in mind that the company’s stance on session logging isn’t clear.